Proevippa hirsuta

 Proevippa hirsuta is a species of spider in the family Lycosidae.
 It is found in southern Africa and is commonly known as the hairy Proevippa wolf spider.

 Distribution

 Proevippa hirsuta is found in Lesotho and South Africa.
 In South Africa, the species is recorded from the provinces Eastern Cape, Gauteng, Limpopo, KwaZulu-Natal, and Western Cape.
 Notable locations include Asante Sana Private Game Reserve, Irene Gem Village, Klipriviersberg Nature Reserve, Roodeplaatdam Nature Reserve, and Royal Natal National Park.

 Habitat and ecology

-Proevippa hirsuta is a free-running ground dwelling spider that seems to inhabit damp places near water.
+Proevippa hirsuta is a free-running ground dwelling spider that has been observed to inhabit damp places near water.
 It has been sampled from the Fynbos, Grassland, and Savanna biomes at altitudes ranging from 130 to 1,730 m.